charlielobster/CUDA_NekRS/README.md

 0) Flash a hard drive with Ubuntu, then boot into it

-   a) Find an erasable hard drive

-   b) Transfer a bootable USB drive's Ubuntu image to the drive
+   a) Transfer a bootable USB drive's Ubuntu image to the drive

     i) Inside your Windows instance, download the Ubuntu 24.04.3 iso file ii) Use Balena Etcher to write the iso to the USB drive iii) From your BIOS, boot from the USB drive and install to the target drive

-    a) Setup git and github connection
+   b) Setup git and github connection

        sudo apt install git
        sudo apt install gh
        # login to github using gh auth login and enter your credentials

-    b) Other optional utilities
+   c) Other optional utilities

        sudo snap install --classic code # Visual Studio Code sudo apt install timeshift # Timeshift System Recovery